 Although the headline ranking figures show changes in the data year to year, the pattern of clustering among the schools is equally significant.
-Some 230 points separate the top programmes, ESCP Europe, from the school ranked number 65.
-The top 11 participants, from ESCP Europe to Rotterdam School of Management, form the top group of Masters in Management providers.
-The second group, headed by WHU - Otto Beisheim School of Management, spans schools ranked to 33rd, a range of some 44 points in total.
+Some 190 points separate the top programme, Universität St. Gallen, from the school ranked number 65.
+The top 10 participants, from Universität St. Gallen to Rotterdam School of Management, form the top group of Masters in Management providers.
+The second group, headed by Mannheim Business School, spans schools ranked to 31st, a range of some 43 points in total.
 Differences between schools are small within this group.
-The 18 Schools within the third group are similarly close together.
-Bem Bordeaux Management School, which heads this group, is some 40 points above ESC Tours-Poitiers (Escem), the last school in the third group.
-The remaining 13 schools make up the fourth group.
+The 15 Schools within the third group are similarly close together.
+Skema Business School, which heads this group, is some 28 points above Shanghai Jiao Tong, the last school in the third group.
+The remaining 19 schools make up the fourth group.

-1. These data are for information only and are not used in the rankings.
+1. These data are for information only and do not form part of the ranking.

 2. An average of salaries three years after graduation.
-The figure shown is in US Dollars.
+The figure shown is in US Dollars (purchasing power parity equivalent).
 It is NOT used in the ranking.

 3. The ‘salary today’ figure adjusted for salary variations between industry sectors.
-The figure shown is in US Dollars.
+The figure shown is in US Dollars (PPP equivalent).

 4. The rank is calculated using alumni salaries three years after graduation and course costs.
 The length of the course is also taken into consideration.